Annotations for “My Fair Dahlia” 8 pages in Cinema Purgatorio #11

 - The “Florentine Gardens” is a longstanding Hollywood nightclub that catered to film industry folks for many years.
 Elizabeth Short lived for some time in the home of Mark Hansen, part-owner of the Florentine Gardens nightclub.

-- On the right is actress Marilyn Monroe, then known by her real name Norma Jeane Baker.
+- On the right is actress Marilyn Monroe, then known by her birth name Norma Jeane Baker.

 Monroe’s trajectory would be worthy of a Purgatorio story: she skyrocketed to iconic Hollywood fame, then died of a drug overdose at age 36.